Last updated October 31, 2020

 The difficulty with this approach to offshoring a company is that some people use it as a way to evade taxes.

-Since our approach at Nomad Capitalist is focused on 100% legality, we don’t often recommend this practice.
+Since our approach at Nomad Capitalist is focused on 100% legality, we don’t recommend this practice.
 We want to know that we’re never going to get that knock on the door.

 There are, however, some cases in which working through a nominee can be a perfectly acceptable idea and can actually make the most sense.